megankuo/Express-User-Documentation/docs/pages/routes.md

 1. Start with the route method and insert the path
-    `app.post('/contact')` // (1)
-(1) Note that you can use the same path with different methods to perform different actions
+    Note that you can use the same path with different methods to perform different actions `app.post('/contact')`

 2. Insert an empty handler that has the parameters for the request and response objects
     `app.post('/contact', (req, res) => { })`

-3. Insert into the handler function, the action you want to perform.
+3. Insert the action you want to perform into the handler function.
-    ```js
+    ``` { .js .annotate hl_lines="2 3 4 5"}
     app.post('/contact', (req, res) => {
       const email = req.body.email; // (1)
       const message = req.body.message;